shivammehta25/Match-TTSG/README.md

 - Has a smaller memory footprint
 - Can jointly generate speech and gestures together in one single process

+Check out our [demo page](https://shivammehta25.github.io/Match-TTSG/) and read our [ICASSP 2024 paper](https://arxiv.org/abs/2310.05181) for more details.

 ## Installation

 1. Create an environment (suggested but optional)